kachunkachunk/kachunkachunk.github.io/_posts/2023-07-27-introducing-frogheim-plus.md

 showDuration = false
 ; Instead of dropping the items, they will be placed inside the nearest nearby chests. autoDeposit = false
-; Automatically pull meads from nearby chests to be placed inside the Fermenter as soon as its empty. autoFuel = false
+; Automatically pull meads from nearby chests to be placed inside the Fermenter as soon as it's ; empty. autoFuel = false
-; This option prevents the fermenter to pull items from warded areas if it isn't placed inside of it.
-; For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
+; This option prevents the fermenter to pull items from warded areas if it isn't placed inside of ; it.
+For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
-; The range of the chest detection for the auto deposit and auto fuel features ; Maximum is 50 autoRange = 10
+; The range of the chest detection for the auto deposit and auto fuel features Maximum is 50 autoRange = 10

 [FireSource]
 ; Change false to true to enable this section. enabled = false
 ; If set to true, torch-type fire sources will stay at max fuel level once filled.
-; Applies to: wood torches, iron torches, green torches, sconces and brazier. torches = false
+Applies to: wood ; torches, iron torches, green torches, sconces and brazier. torches = false
 ; If set to true, non torch-type fire sources will stay at max fuel level once filled. fires = false
 ; Automatically pull wood from nearby chests to be placed inside the Fire as soon as its empty. autoFuel = false
 ; This option prevents the Fire to pull items from warded areas if it isn't placed inside of it.
 ; For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
 ; The range of the chest detection for the auto fuel features.
-; Maximum is 50
-autoRange = 10
+Maximum is 50 autoRange = 10

 [Food]
 ; Change false to true to enable this section. enabled = false
 ; Increase or reduce the time that food lasts by %.
-; The value 50 would cause food to run out 50% slower, -50% would cause the food to run out 50% faster. foodDurationMultiplier = 0
+The value 50 would cause food to run out 50% ; slower, -50% would cause the food to run out 50% faster. foodDurationMultiplier = 0
-; This option prevents food degrading over time - in other words, it retains its maximum benefit until it runs out instead of reducing its effect over time. disableFoodDegradation = false
+; This option prevents food degrading over time - in other words, it retains its maximum benefit ; until it runs out instead of reducing its effect over time. disableFoodDegradation = false

 [Smelter]